 - High insurance premiums may reduce profit margin

-Hot shot trucking is a small segment of US trucking and transport, but it’s also the fastest growing segment.
-Demand is being driven by shippers increasingly seeking a cost-effective, fast and reliable solution for their freight transport needs.
+Hot shot trucking is a small segment of the $732 billion US trucking and transport industry, but it’s also the fastest growing segment.
+It involves hauling LTL (less than truckload) shipments.

 How much does it cost to start a hot shot business?